raspbuino/FIVETEMP/readme_ENG.md

 #### What does FIVETEMP roughly?
 Reading five temperature sensors (DS18B20) and the CPU-temperature on a Raspberry-Pi and store the data in a csv-file.
 #### What does FIVETEMP in detail?
-still to be translated (I amn tired now...)
+still to be translated (I am tired now...)

 Es werden 5 Stück digitale Temperatursensoren (DS18B20) zyklisch ausgelesen.
 Ein Plausibilitätscheck prüft grob die ausgelesenen Werte.